 Notes

-The CCG was a good idea that never progressed from collecting to playing.
-As I never had anyone to play against, I can't comment on that aspect.
-From a youma lover's perspective, though, this set was a godsend.
+From a youma lover's perspective, this set was a godsend.
 Just about every Monster of the Day has its name listed on a card, with a basic idea of its powers on the show.
 Is this really necessary?
 Probably not, unless you're doing intensive youma research.
+I'm sure you can get much of this from the Guardian of Order's Youma Resource Book to tie in to the Sailor Moon RPG (and if you love youma that much, you probably already have it).
 The bad side to having so many images is that sometimes you get some manky looking cards.
 "Self Sacrifice," #130, is the hideous one I think of first.

 In the rare category, two cards should be priced a bit higher than listed.
 These would be #137 and 138, "Nephlite" and "Malachite" respectively.
-These cards were only available in the starter deck and, as they're two of the more popular shitennou, are somewhat sought after.
+These cards were only available in the starter deck (not the booster packs) and, as they're two of the more popular shitennou, are sought after.
+Malachite is my favorite card in this set, to be precise.

 Scans